1005 N. Marion St.

 Additionally, the statute specifies that “a conviction of driving under the influence, driving while intoxicated, driving with an unlawful blood-alcohol level, or any other similar alcohol-related or drug-related traffic offense outside this state is considered a conviction for the purposes of this paragraph.”
 Id.

-Pursuant to section 322.24, Florida Statutes, the Department is authorized to revoke the license of any resident of this state upon receiving notice of the conviction of such person in another state which, if committed in this state, would be grounds for revocation.
+Under section 322.24, Florida Statutes, the Department is authorized to revoke the license of any Florida resident upon receiving notice of the conviction of such person in another state, which, if committed in Florida, would be grounds for revocation.

 This action may be taken without a preliminary hearing, based solely upon a showing of the Department’s records that the person “[h]as committed an offense in another state which, if committed in this state, would be grounds for suspension or revocation.” § 322.27(1)(e), Fla.
 Stat.

-In fact, the most serious consequence of a fourth DUI conviction is that a fourth DUI in Florida results in a permanent revocation of your driver’s license (regardless of whether it is treated as a first, second, third, or subsequent DUI by the trial court at the sentencing hearing).
+The most severe consequence of a fourth DUI conviction is that a fourth DUI in Florida permanently revokes your driver’s license (regardless of whether it is treated as a first, second, third, or subsequent DUI by the trial court at the sentencing hearing).

-If you are convicted of a fourth DUI, and you have a Florida driver’s license or attempt to get one, then the Chief of the Bureau of Records with the Department of Highway Safety and Motor Vehicles (DHSMV) will send you an “Order of Revocation.”
+Suppose you are convicted of a fourth DUI and have a Florida driver’s license or attempt to get one.
+In that case, the Chief of the Bureau of Records with the Department of Highway Safety and Motor Vehicles (DHSMV) will send you an “Order of Revocation.”

-If you were interested in applying for a hardship license and believe you meet the eligibility criteria, please contact your local Bureau of Administrative Review Office (see enclosed list) to schedule an appointment.
-They will provide you with additional instructions once they have determined you meet initial eligibility criteria.
+• If you were interested in applying for a hardship license and believe you meet the eligibility criteria, please contact your local Bureau of Administrative Review Office (see enclosed list) to schedule an appointment.

 Eligibility to Apply for a Hardship Driver’s License for a Fourth DUI

-Once you are approved to reinstate for a hardship license, the driver must present the approval to the driver license office to do the following:
+Once you are approved to reinstate and obtain a hardship license, the driver must present the approval to the driver license office to do the following:

 • take the driver’s license examination;